mlecjm161/HealthLedger/README.md

 # HealthLedger

-Here, we have used the first-network in fabric samples as our root network of the fabric.
-We store data to ipfs to keep it safe and manage the ledger network to control access to the data stored in the ipfs.
+HealthLedger is a hyperledger fabric and IPFS based elecetronic health record storing and sharing system.
+ExpressJS is used here to create a Decentralized Application which stores health data and stores in the IPFS network.
+The QmHASH of the IPFS then is stored in a transaction in the fabric newtwork.
+The owner can only give access to the person who can view the data.
+This ensures that the stewardship of the data remains in the hands of the data owner.